 Never forget where you are from, but make your own mark.

 Jack is bound to traditional values, his family comes before everything.
 In his own time, he is destined to become emperor.
 He knows he can undo the future that is Aku, and so he commits fully to finding a way back to the past.
 However, Jack’s immediate future resides in this nightmarish future.
 Death stalks his shadow and one misstep could be the end.
-This certainly influences his character over time, he is quick to action and slow to trust.
+The harshness of this world certainly influences his character over time; he is quick to action and slow to trust.
 However, he makes the most of it — traveling across the world, across reality — gaining powerful companions, saving entire cities and entire peoples.
 Many of his heroic pursuits aren’t related to his own personal designs.
 They are more examples of selflessness, righteousness.
-Jack is doing good for its own sake, not necessarily because he has anything to gain or to consciously build the legacy of this legendary warrior everyone eventually knows him to be.
-Instead, Jack saves and protects the innocent and the good simply because it’s the right thing to do.
+Jack is doing good for its own sake, not necessarily because he has anything to gain or to consciously build the legacy of his legendary warrior status everyone eventually knows him to be.
+Instead, Jack saves and protects the innocent, performs his acts of good simply because it’s the right thing to do.
 He takes the time and does it for a world he doesn’t have to give a damn about.
 Jack consistently puts communal duty ahead of personal consequences, on principle.

 Jack is the paragon of a hero’s journey.